victor99pekk/accelerating-ml-inference-with-quantization-and-compilation/README.md

-# accelerating-ml-inference-with-quantization-and-compilation
+# Accelerating ML Inference with Quantization and Compilation

-Accelerating ML model inference by applying quantization and compiler optimizations.
-Performance benchmarks for FP32 vs INT8 models
+This project explores how post-training quantization and compiler-based optimizations can significantly accelerate deep learning model inference.
+We benchmark the performance of FP32 models versus INT8-optimized models compiled with TVM and TorchScript.